Elastic Path • 2024 • shipped

 5 Zoom sessions to understand daily customer interactions with the interface.

 Multiple collaborators per product across complex catalogs.
-Need: coordination, visibility, error prevention.

 Solution